The Citadel RSS1 – A Shoulder Pounding Good Time

 The Citadel RSS1 is packed with features.
 It’s quite modern, but still very AK like.
 If you have a proclivity to the AK platform you won’t miss a beat with this gun.
 Some of the additional features include a full-length rail over the top of the dust cover that provides ample room for your choice of optic.
-I find a little miniature red dot is all that’s needed on a semi-auto shotgun.
+I find a little miniature red dot is all that’s needed on a semi-automatic shotgun.
 In front of the handguard is a small section of Picatinny rail that’s well suited for a small light.

 The magazine release is a massive square-shaped paddle that is very intuitive.
 Speaking of magazines, these do not rock in like a traditional AK.
 The big magwell on the gun and the Vepr style makes mean they go straight in like a AR 15 lower.
 This makes reloading easier and more intuitive.
 The gun is outfitted with a last round bolt hold open, and the best AK safety I’ve ever used.
 The safety is designed to be defeated by a single finger and can be done very quickly.